aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/inference.md

 manifests/modules/aiml/inferentia/inference/inference.yaml
 ```

-### Set up a provisioner of Karpenter for launching a node which has the Inferentia chip
+### Set up a NodePool of Karpenter for launching a node which has the Inferentia chip

 The lab uses Karpenter to provision an Inferentia node.
 Karpenter can detect the pending pod which requires Neuron cores and launch an inf1 instance which has the required Neuron cores.